tkunstek/serverless-authentication-boilerplate/README.md

 2. callback function is called by oauth provider with `code` parameter
 3. authorize function is used by Api Gateway custom authorizer
 4. test-token function can be used to test custom authorizer, it returns principalId of custom authorizer policy.
 It is mapped as username in request template.

+To use Custom Authorized with Api Gateway, is has to be defined manually in AWS console, version 4.2. of Serverless frameworks doesn't support it.

 set environmental variables for config